 Reduce your risk of exposure by getting a professional and correct 409A valuation for safe harbor by a reputed 409A valuation provider like Eqvista.
 Eqvista has a team of experienced valuation analysts who have performed valuations for the companies of all stages and sizes.
 For each valuation, one dedicated analyst handles everything from gathering the information and sharing updates to answering your questions.
 And the final 409A valuation report that you get would be audit-ready, accurate, and completed in a short-period of time.

 The pricing of the 409A valuation report offered is based on the stage in which your company is in.
 Eqvista offers 409A valuation services for every funding stage in a business.
-Our basic packages start at $1,100 for seed stage companies.
+Our 409a Valuation start’s at $990 for startup companies.
 Checkout our 409a valuation price list here!

 All you need to do is contact us and we’ll let you know more about getting your company’s 409A valuation report!